 Setting up the Policies and Targets - the pilot used the most up to date adopted version of the Local Development Plan.
-For the pilot all policies (or objectives where there was an overarching one) were extracted and inputted into the Policy columns, separating out what the objective/target of that policy or objective was into the Objective/Target columns.
+For the pilot all policies (or objectives where there was an overarching one) were extracted and inputted into the Policy column of the research toolkit, separating out what the objective/target of that policy or objective was into the Objective/Target columns.